jhansiranikhura/Moodify/README.md

 ## Features

 - **Mood Detection**: Input your current mood to receive a tailored playlist.
-- **Personalized Playlists**: Generates playlists based on your recent listening history and mood analysis.
 - **User-Friendly Interface**: Simple and intuitive design for seamless interaction.

 ## Technologies Used